nokafor/office-js-docs/reference/manifest/officeapp.md

 ## Child Elements

-_Are these requirements up to date?_
+_Are these requirements up to date and in the right order?_

 ### Required